sallywoolweaver/plantsImageML/README.md

-# 🌱 Plant Image ML — Student README
+# 🌱 Plant Image ML — Student Guide
-**Raspberry Pi → Linux Server → YOLO Object Detection Pipeline**

-This guide walks you **step‑by‑step** through the entire workflow to train your own plant-detection ML model on our Linux GPU server.
+This project teaches you how to train your **own object detection machine learning model** to recognize your **three plants** in your Raspberry Pi watering system photos.

+You will:

+- Build a **supervised learning** dataset from your own images
+- Convert polygon masks → YOLO **bounding boxes**
+- Train a **YOLO** object detection model on the Linux ML server (RTX 4080)
+- Evaluate your model using **validation images & metrics**
+- Connect all of this to the **IB Computer Science 2027 syllabus (A4.x Machine Learning)**

 ---

+## 🌐 Big Picture: What Kind of ML Is This?

+This project is:

+- **Supervised learning**
+  - You provide labelled examples (plants with bounding boxes)
+  - The model learns a mapping: `image → (plant class + box location)`
+- A **classification + localization** task
+  - Classifies: Plant 1 vs Plant 2 vs Plant 3
+  - Localizes: where each plant is in the image
+- Implemented with **YOLO** (You Only Look Once)
+  - A deep learning–based **object detection** model

+IB links (HL Machine Learning):

+- A4.2: Data preprocessing
+- A4.3: Supervised learning, classification
+- A4.5: Data sets and features
+- A4.6: Perception and pattern recognition
+- A4.7: Evaluation and performance measures

+---

-# 📌 1.
-Create Your Working Folder
+# 1️⃣ Setup: Your Personal Folder on the Server

-All work happens inside your own directory on the server.
+Each student works in **their own folder**.

+On the Linux server:

 ```bash
 cd ~/Desktop